Umair-Waseem/marine-debris-classifier/README.md

 | `metal`        |    13 |          3 |    3 |
 | `other_debris` |    77 |         17 |   17 |

-The dataset is small and imbalanced, especially for the `metal` class.
+The dataset is small and imbalanced.
+The `metal` class has the fewest images, so it is harder for the model to learn this class reliably.

 ---

 ## Labeling Policy

-* Original annotations were treated as ground truth.
+* Original dataset annotations were used as ground truth.
-* The official model uses one dominant label per image.
+* The official model uses one main label for each image.
-* The experimental branch uses multi-hot labels.
+* The experimental multi-label branch supports multiple labels when more than one debris type may be visible.
-* No manual relabeling was performed for the official version.
+* No manual relabeling was done for the official version.

 ---